bdolan55/CI_PP2_rock_paper_scissors/README.md

 1. As a first time user, I want to find understand the rules to the Game.
     * On initial loading of the page, The user will be met with a pop up box over the game container.
 The pop up box show the rules to the game Rock paper Scissors and also show what hand beats what hand so the user will gain the understanding on how to win or lose.
 2. As a first time user, I want to add my name into game to make it a more personal experience.
     * On initial loading of the page, The user will be met with a pop up box over the game container.
-This popup box has the rules of the game but also at the bottim it has a text box prompting the user to insert there name and press the fighjt button.
+This popup box has the rules of the game but also at the bottim it has a text box prompting the user to insert there name and press the fight button.
 The value entered in the text box will be shown within the game container and the name/value will be set beside the players score.
 3. As a first time user, I want to be able to see the current score in the match.
     * Within the game container above the Rock paper Scissors hand gesture emojis there is a scoreboard.
 The score board shows the player score and the computer score side by side.
 The game is first to 5 wins.
 4. As a first time user, I want to be notified when I win, lose or draw a hand and a game.